Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 Possibly start by asking what is missing (nose, ears, eyes and other soft tissues) - they are not part of the skeleton, made of either cartilige or muscles and nerves.
 The kids can think about the differences in nose sizes, do they think that cats have a better sense of smell than dogs? etc (dogs are 10,000 times more sensitive to odors than humans).
 Apart from food, what else do animals need noses for? (smelling mould, predators, recognising family members, detecting when another animal is in heat).
 The sheep skull has large nasal cavities, with delicate rolls of (turbinate) bones, which support a large area of nasal epithelium (skin inside the nose) for many, many scent receptors and to reduce heat/moisture loss.

-Nose length varies in dog species-
+Nose length varies in dog species:

-Dolicephalic- long nosed breeds like greyhounds
+- Dolicephalic- long nosed breeds like greyhounds

-Brachycephalic- short nosed breeds like pugs
+- Brachycephalic- short nosed breeds like pugs

-Mesocephalic- medium nosed breeds like terriers
+- Mesocephalic- medium nosed breeds like terriers

 EYE PLACEMENT AND SIZE (particularly relevant to mammals)